How Much Can You Negotiate Off a New Build House?

 Finding a Conveyancer

-Compare My Move is able to connect you with up to 6 licensed conveyancers who operate in your area.
+Compare My Move can connect you with up to 6 licensed conveyancers in your area.
 Fill out our conveyancing comparison form to compare quotes and save money on your fees.

 All conveyancing partners are regulated by one of the following regulatory bodies: